How to Dissolve an LLC in Arizona? (Step by Step Guide)

 How Much Does It Cost to Dissolve an LLC in Arizona?

-Arizona Corporation Commission charges a $35 filing fee for the Articles of Termination.
+It costs $35 to dissolve an LLC in Arizona.
 Expedited processing is charged an additional $35, and this service shortens the processing period to just a few business days.

 How Long Does It Take To Dissolve an LLC in Arizona?